 Readers of this blog know that we are pretty big on finding ways to automate mundane and boring tasks.
 Python is great for automation, specially when it pertains to the Data Analysis domain.

 Lately, we are increasingly spending more an more time with the Pandas data Analysis library, and using it for data munging and visualization.
-We rather work in Python instead of dealing with the complexity of VBA in the area of data manipulation.
+We rather work in Python instead of dealing with the complexity of Excel Visual Basic for Applications (VBA) when manipulating data.

 That said, there are situations in which we choose to feed data from Pandas back into an Excel workbook.
 This allows us to combine Python and Pandas flexibility and speed with great visualization capabilities and the obvious ubiquity of Excel.

-Today we’ll show you how to export data from a Pandas DataFrame to an Excel file (xlsx).
+Today we’ll show you how to write and export data from a Pandas DataFrame to an Excel file (xlsx).
 We’ll deal with two scenarios:

-- Exporting Pandas DataFrames to multiple worksheets in a workbook.
+- Write Pandas DataFrames to multiple worksheets in a workbook.

 Note: This tutorial requires some basic knowledge of Python programming and specifically the Pandas library.